The Tien Shan Mountains is one of the best mountain ranges that you can visit if you’re seeking solitude.

-You gotta love the nick name for the Tien Shan Mountains, The Little Brother of the Himalayas!
-Love that Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan and China.
+This large mountain range lies in Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan, and China.
 They’re even designated a UNESCO World Site in eastern China!

 I only experienced a small taste of what the Tien Shan Mountains have to offer near Almaty, Kazakhstan.
 They’re incredibly close, located ~25 km away.
-I did a short 2 hour hike along the road up to the Shymbulak Ski Resort, and from there our group took the gondola up for the glacier views:
+I did a short 2-hour hike along the road up to the Shymbulak Ski Resort.
+From there our group took the gondola up for the glacier views:

 I also visited Big Almaty Lake.
 Not only is the lake gorgeous, but it’s also the water supply for Almaty.
 At the end of the lake, I could make out a faint hiking path.
 Unfortunately, I didn’t have time to explore to see where it led.

 How to Get to Shymbulak Ski Resort:

 If you’re really ambitious, you can cycle the 25 km uphill road to Shymbulak Ski Resort.
 I saw quite a few cyclists doing this.
 Alternatively, you can either take a taxi or bus number 6 and 12 which runs from 7:00 am to 8:00 pm daily.
 Check for exact details on the bus route.
 I was with a group and we drove.

 Drive or take a taxi.
 Alternatively, bus N28 also goes there.
 Check for exact details in Almaty.

 I highly recommend visiting both Shymbulak and Big Almaty Lake.
 I visited them both even when I just had 48 hours in Almaty.
 It’s also worth checking out the metro stations – seriously, in Almaty.
 They were one of the highlights of my trip!

 I was also fortunate to see the Tien Shan Mountains when I visited Kyrgyzstan the following year.